 Everyone has the option to safeguard up to 50% of the property’s future value, which can be passed on as an inheritance.
 For example, if you safeguard 50% and the property sells for £300,000 when the plan ends, £150,000 will go back to your estate.

 If you choose not to safeguard any percentage of the property’s future value, then 100% of the value will go to Homewise or our investment partners when the plan ends.
 Read our guide to protecting your inheritance with Homewise for more details.

 Myth 6 - Homewise’s lifetime lease is like equity release

 The Home for Life Plan is not the same as equity release, it’s an alternative option for people looking to move home.
 We can only apply the lifetime lease agreement on the purchase of a new property.
 It’s not a mortgage or loan and cannot be applied to your current property.

 Equity release is type of mortgage where compound interest is applied and builds over time, and repayments are sometimes made.
-Here at Homewise, we help people buy their next home with a discount with no repayments, rent or interest for their lifetime.
+Here at Homewise, we help people secure their next home with a saving from the market price with no repayments, rent or interest for their lifetime.
 Our focus is helping people move home and have the security of a home they love for their retirement.

 Myth 7 - Homewise is unregulated

 This one isn't actually a myth, it's true.
 Homewise is not regulated by the Financial Conduct Authority (FCA) but it’s not because we’ve somehow dodged this!
 It’s because we provide property products and services, not financial products.
 As we don’t offer any form of financial service, like a loan or mortgage, we don't fall under the remit of the Financial Conduct Authority (FCA).